darwin67/inngest-ex/docs/references/events.md

 ends with events.
 An event is the trigger for functions to start, resume and can also hold the data for functions to operate on.

-An Inngest `Event` looks like this:
+An `Inngest.Event` looks like this:

 ```
 %{